IanWold/Dovetail/README.md

 ## 🕊️ Why Dovetail?

 **Compile-time correctness, helpful diagnostics:** Every dependency within the pipeline is checked when your project builds, not when a request hits production.
-A missing dependency, two segments producing the same type, a cycle: these are compile errors with a specific, located diagnostic, not bugs you find at 2 AM.
 There's no string-keyed registration, no reflection-based service location, no runtime graph to misconfigure.
 The type system is the only source of truth.

 **Real parallelism, no boilerplate:** Segments that don't depend on each other run concurrently automatically; you never hand-write `Task.WhenAll` and you never accidentally serialize independent work by awaiting too early.
 Cancellation propagation, draining in-flight work when something fails, and bounding concurrency are all the kind of thing that's easy to get subtly wrong by hand.